 1. Consider that the site is facing an issue and maybe come back later.
 OR

 2. Look for another site as this one is broken.

 Enters Cross Browser Testing, a comprehensive way of finding and fixing compatibility bottlenecks.
-Checking the website for browser compatibility ensures that your audience is not alienated from the amazing features of your web app–simply because it didn’t work on their device.
+Browser check for compatibility ensures that your audience is not alienated from the amazing features of your web app–simply because it didn’t work on their device.
 Before moving on to how to check browser compatibility ,we can go through the need of responsiveness.